Petrelll/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # A script that lists all local variables and environment variables, and functions

 # A script that creates a new local variable

+# A script that creates a new global variable